 Explaining Hair Replacement (Non-Surgical) by Graham Wake MSc BSc MTTS

-With current alopecia medications severely limited in their success at arresting alopecia conditions, technological advancements within the non surgical hair replacement field make such a procedure a realistic option for those requiring significant hair restoration.
+With current alopecia medications severely limited in their success at arresting certain forms of alopecia, technological advancements within the non surgical hair replacement field make it a realistic option for those requiring significant hair restoration.